Dance to the Music (song)

 "Dance to the Music" is a 1967 hit single by soul/funk/rock band Sly and the Family Stone for the Epic/CBS Records label.
-It was the first single by the band to reach the Billboard Pop Singles Top 10, peaking at #8 and the first to popularize the band's sound, which would be emulated throughout the black music industry and dubbed "psychedelic soul".
-It was later ranked #223 on Rolling Stone's list of the 500 Greatest Songs of All Time.
+It was the first single by the band to reach the Billboard Pop Singles Top 10, peaking at No. 8 and the first to popularize the band's sound, which would be emulated throughout the black music industry and dubbed "psychedelic soul".
+It was later ranked No. 223 on Rolling Stone's list of the 500 Greatest Songs of All Time.

+"Dance to the Music" by Sly and the Family Stone was inducted into the Grammy Hall of Fame in 1998.

 History

 Reluctance to adopt a pop sound

 None of the band members particularly liked "Dance to the Music" when it was first recorded and released.
 The song, and the accompanying Dance to the Music LP, were made at the insistence of CBS Records executive Clive Davis, who wanted something more commercially viable than the band's 1967 LP, A Whole New Thing.
 Bandleader Sly Stone crafted a formula, blending the band's distinct psychedelic rock leanings with a more pop-friendly sound.
 The result was what saxophonist Jerry Martini called "glorified Motown beats.
 'Dance to the Music' was such an unhip thing for us to do."